Fabxx/LCL/README.md

 - `.dylib` and `.info` files must go in `cores` folder of retroarch

-# Playlist custom controller icon
+# Playlist controller icons

-for those console that don't have an icon, copy-paste the png from `thumbnails` inside the `thumbnails` folder of retroarch
+Theme icons are compatible with the cores, since they match the system name of the pngs.

+You can check the names inside `retroarch/assets/driverName/themeName`

+In my case it would be `retroarch/assets/xmb/systematic`

 # Creating a playlist [Directory Scan]